actionml/universal-recommender/README.md

 5. Perform `pio build`, `pio train`, and `pio deploy`
 6. Copy and edit the sample query script to match your new data.
 For new user ids pick a user that exists in the events, same for metadata `fields`, and items.
 7. Run your edited query script and check the recommendations.

+##Tests
+**Integration test**: Once PIO and all servcies are running but before any model is deployed, run `./examples/integration-test` This will print a list of differences in the actual results from the expected results, none means the test passed.
+Not that the model will remain deployed and will have to be deployed over or killed by pid.

+**Event name restricted query test**: this is for the feature that allows event names to be specified in the query.
+It restricts the user history that is used to create recommendations and is primarily for use with the MAP@k cross-validation test.
+The engine config removes the blacklisting of items so it must be used when doing MAP@k calculations.
+This test uses the simple sample data.
+Steps to try the test are:

+1. start pio and all services
+2. `pio app new handmade`
+3. `python examples/import_handmade.py --access_key <key-from-app-new>`
+4. `cp engine.json engine.json.orig`
+5. `cp event-names-test=engine.json engine.json`
+5. `pio train`
+6. `pio deploy`
+5. `./examples/single-eventNames-query.sh`
+6. restore engine.json
+7. kill the deployed prediction server

+**MAP@k**: This tests the predictive power of each usage event/indicator.
+All eventNames used in queries must be removed from the blacklisted events in the engine.json used for a particular dataset.
+So if `"eventNames": ["purchase","view"]` is in the engine.json for the dataset, these events must be removed from the blacklist with `"blacklist": []`, which tells the engine to not blacklist items with `eventNames` for a user.
+Allowing blacklisting will artificially lower MAP@k and so not give the desired result.

 ## Versions